pocc/pre-commit-hooks/README.md

   binary packages (and zip of source code to compile) for Macos/Linux:
   [releases](https://github.com/oclint/oclint/releases). oclint is not available on windows.

+[4]: To install include-what-you-use on Windows, you need to follow this [guide](https://github.com/include-what-you-use/include-what-you-use) as no include-what-you-use package is available on chocolatey by now.

-[4]: This will download the latest version.
+[5]: This will download the latest version.
 Versions from `10.0.1` and up are supported.
   To pin to a specific version like `13.0.0`, use `pipx install clang-format==13.0.0`.
   Check out the [clang-format-wheel repository](https://github.com/ssciwr/clang-format-wheel) for information on how to download the clang-format binary as part of a CI pre-commit build.